 Research output per year

-I am co-editor of the Edinburgh University Press series Edinburgh Critical Studies in Modernist Culture, and one of the organizers of the London Modernism Seminar, now well into its third decade.
+I am co-editor of the Edinburgh University Press series Edinburgh Critical Studies in Modernist Culture, and one of the organizers of the London Modernism Seminar, now well into its 4th decade.
 I was chair of the British Association for Modernist Studies (BAMS) in 2019.

 Full list of publications here.
 Some of my work can be read on my academia.edu page.